merlinz01/redpepper/docs/security-features.md

 > RedPepper does _not_ currently enforce any password complexity requirements, but that would be a good feature to be added in the future.

 > RedPepper does _not_ currently integrate with external authentication systems (like SAML SSO, LDAP, etc.).
 That could be added if needed.

+> RedPepper does _not_ currently have any per-user access-control functionality.
+That could be added if needed.

 ## Best practices